-If your roof is aging, leaking frequently, or was recently damaged by a storm, this guide will walk you through everything you need to know: the signs you need a replacement, what it costs, what materials roofers recommend, and exactly how the process works.
+If your roof is aging, leaking frequently, or was recently damaged by a storm, this guide will walk you through everything you need to know: the signs you need a replacement, what it costs, what materials we recommend, and exactly how the process works.

 Signs You May Need a Roof Replacement